funskr/B2KKpi-analysis/Readme.md

 ## TO DO

-- [ ] use git to manager my analysis files
+- [x] use git to manager my analysis files
 - [ ] add flavor tag
+- [ ] study the correlation between variables
 - [ ] Amplitude analysis

 ## Update logs